 Some of the icebreakers are fun and interesting, and the ensuing conversations are a great way to get to know each other on a more personal level.
 Some are… a bit over the top ("When was the last time you struggled to change your mind after learning something new that changed a long held belief you had?")—when that happens, it's still a good opportunity to make fun of the bot together.

 Of course, if you have an icebreaker of your own, feel free to just post it in the channel and see what happens!

-Once a week, Donut will pair people in the #coffee channel.
+Twice a week, Donut will pair people in the #donut-everyone channel.
 It will kick off the conversation with a fun icebreaker and then encourage you to take a remote coffee (or donuts!) together.

 The Donut can take any form you want, but usually it's a 10-20 minutes video call where you can talk about whatever's on your mind—it doesn't have to be work.
 In fact, most people use it to catch up about their hobbies, families, and personal lives, and to get to know colleagues in other teams/departments.

 If you're a remote worker, Donut is an excellent way to socialize with the rest of the team.
 If you work from an office, it's still great to get to know everyone else—in this case, you can "ban" your co-located colleagues so that Donut only pairs you with people you don't know as well.

 Birthday and Work Anniversary celebrations

 Donut Celebrations ensures we don't miss a single birthday and work anniversary at Nebulab.

 On the day of someone's birthday or work anniversary (or on Friday, if the birthday falls on a weekend), it will post a nice celebratory message in #celebrations, so that the entire team can chime in with their love and a sea of emojis.